 Use whatever gives you a good preview (often just Auto), or set it to “daylight,” “shade,” or “cloudy”

-Using a tripod will stabilise your camera, and using a remote allows you to maximize image sharpness by making sure no camera shake is introduced by physically touching the shutter button.
+Using a tripod will stabilize your camera, and using a remote allows you to maximize image sharpness by making sure no camera shake is introduced by physically touching the shutter button.

 Using filters can improve the quality of your photos to a higher level.
 The following two filters are used in landscape photography:

 The polarized filter blocks random light waves from passing through your lens, creating a clearer image.
-It is typically used in front of a camera lens in order to reduce reflections, reduce atmospheric haze and increase colour saturation in images.
+It is typically used in front of a camera lens in order to reduce reflections, reduce atmospheric haze, and increase color saturation in images.

 The ND filter allows you to use a longer shutter speed than otherwise possible to soften the appearance of turbulent water and blur the moving water in a waterfall.
 It is essential in long shutter speed photography.